eiab30p/OracleConnection/SQLAlchemy_example/README.md

 ## SQLALchemy Sequence Notes Edited: 6/12/2018

-~~To have auto increamence, WITH ORACLE ONLY, you will need to use Sequence.
+To have auto increamence, WITH ORACLE ONLY, you will need to use Sequence.
 SqlAlchemy does not know how to create sequences on it's own aparently.
-Therefore we have to change the upgrade code in the migration folder.~~
+Therefore we have to change the upgrade code in the migration folder.

-~~Below is an example sequence.
-You'll go to your migration folder, then to a version#.py file and under the upgrades function you will need to have line like below. (id is the name of the sequence)~~
+Below is an example sequence.
+You'll go to your migration folder, then to a version#.py file and under the upgrades function you will need to have line like below. (id is the name of the sequence)

-You can add sequences in the Models in python.
-You do not have to make changes in the migration but it is nice to know.

 ```python
 op.execute('create sequence id start with 1 increment by 1 nocache nocycle')